Late-time HST and JWST Observations of GRB 221009A: Evidence for a Break in the Light Curve at 50 Days: Discussion

-Assuming equation (2) from \cite{Zhao2020} (and references therein) and using $E_{\gamma, \text{iso}} = 10^{55}$ erg \citep{Lesage23}; gamma-ray efficiency, $\eta = 0.2$; and wind parameter $A^* = 1$, a jet break at $\sim$ 50 days leads to a jet half-opening angle of $\theta_{jet}(\text{Wind}) = 4\degree$.
+Assuming equation (2) from \cite{Zhao2020} (and references therein), which describes the jet opening angle assuming a wind profile and using $E_{\gamma, \text{iso}} = 10^{55}$ erg \citep{Lesage23}; gamma-ray efficiency, $\eta = 0.2$; and wind parameter $A^* = 1$, a jet break at $\sim$ 50 days leads to a jet half-opening angle of $\theta_{jet}(\text{Wind}) = 4\degree$.
 This is in contradiction to the earlier claims of a very narrow jet, \citep[e.g., $\sim 0.8 \degree, 1.5\degree$][respectively]{LHASSO23, Negro2023}.
 If we instead use a wind parameter $A* = 10^{-3}$, we calculate $\theta_{jet}(\text{Wind}) = 0.7\degree$, which is in better agreement with early results.
 This implies that the wind environment of GRB\,221009A has a much higher velocity or much lower mass-loss rate than the standardly assumed model.
 Alternatively, \cite{OConnor23} suggests a two-component jet model, which would allow for two jet breaks.

 While we show support for the break at $t\sim 50$ days being interpreted as a jet break, there is also a break in the optical data at $\sim 1$ day \citep{Shrestha23}.
 Using the ``Wind" assumptions (including $A^* = 1$) and equation above, a jet break at 1 day leads to a jet half-opening angle of $\theta_{jet}(\text{Wind}) = 1\degree$.
 This break at $t\sim 1$ day, however, has also been interpreted as coming from the spectral ``cooling" break \citep{Laskar2023}.
 Robust classification of the $t\sim 50$ day optical break, especially in the context of earlier optical breaks, can only be achieved with modeling of the full multi-wavelength data set, which we leave for future work (Laskar et al., in prep.).